 Therefore, a company having employees has to do both registration and enrollment.

-If you wish to be registered for professional taxes in Karnataka; you can get help and support from us or any agencies and complete & obtain your enrollment and registration certificate.
+If you wish to be registered for professional taxes in Karnataka; you can get help and support from us.
+We’ll help you complete your PT application process & obtain enrollment and registration certificate for your business.

 PT registration process